 2. Check the Used By or Best Before Date

-For perishable goods – check the used by or best before date on the product.
+For perishable goods – check the used by or best before date on the product before you buy it.
 You don’t want to buy it in bulk only to have it spoil before you get a chance to use it up.
 Plus many times an item is cheap BECAUSE it is close to the expiration date.

 3. Don’t buy Bulky Perishable Food